gptilt/dorans/README.md

 For now, here's what you can get:

 * **Champion Experience (XP):** Functions to calculate champion level, XP gained from event, etc.
+* **Death Timer:** Function that computes the death timer from champion level and the game minutes.

 Future additions may include utilities for gold calculation, damage analysis, and more!